 Land use rights include up-front payments to acquire land and payments for lease of properties held under operating leases.
 Land use rights are stated at cost and are amortized on a straight-line basis over the period of the lease and the related amortization expense is charged to administrative expenses.
-Land use rights are reclassified as properties under developments or investment properties under construction when the corresponding properties are ready to be constructed.
+Land use rights are reclassified as properties under development or investment properties under construction when the corresponding properties are ready to be constructed.
+Amortization of land use rights during construction period are capitalized as part of the costs of properties under development or investment properties under construction.